XYNTHA- antihemophilic factor (recombinant)

 Talk to your healthcare provider before traveling.
 Plan to bring enough XYNTHA for your treatment during this time.

-What are the possible or reasonably likely side effects of XYNTHA?
+What are the possible side effects of XYNTHA?

 Common side effects of XYNTHA are

 Talk to your healthcare provider about any side effect that bothers you or that does not go away.
 You may report side effects to FDA at 1-800-FDA-1088.

 Store XYNTHA in the refrigerator at 36° to 46°F (2° to 8°C).
 Store the diluent syringe at 36° to 77°F (2° to 25°C).

 XYNTHA can last at room temperature (below 77°F) for up to 3 months.
 If you store XYNTHA at room temperature, carefully write down the date you put XYNTHA at room temperature, so you will know when to either put it back in the refrigerator, use it immediately, or throw it away.
 There is a space on the carton for you to write the date.

 If stored at room temperature, XYNTHA can be returned one time to the refrigerator until the expiration date.
 Do not store at room temperature and return it to the refrigerator more than once.
 Throw away any unused XYNTHA after the expiration date.